 The below information is a quick reference guide to continuing medical educations credits for the various certifications.
 Please be sure to visit the website links for the appropriate certifying organization for full details regarding your (re)certification as this page does not list the full requirements and some of the criteria has been taken out of full context.
 This information is subject to change without notice and is your responsibility to follow up on your certification requirements with your certifying organization.

 UHMS Credentialing and Privileging Guidelines for Hyperbaric Medicine Physicians in the U.S.A.
 Position Statement: Click Here for the full statement

-- Continuing Medical Education (CME) and Reappointment: For initial appointment or reappointment, hyperbaric medicine physicians must complete a minimum of either 10 hours of hyperbaric medicine specific category 1 CME each year or a total of 30 hours of CME within the preceding 3‐year period.
+- Continuing Medical Education (CME) and Reappointment: Providers seeking reappointment must complete a minimum of twelve (12) hours a year or a total of twenty-four (24) hours of category 1 AMA/AOA PRA CME in hyperbaric medicine-related topics within the preceding two (2) year period.
 If local requirements or the requirements of certification agencies exceed these standards, the CME requirements of the physician’s certification and privileging agencies should be followed.

 To purchase the UHMS Guidelines for Hyperbaric Facility Operations 2nd Edition, please click here: https://www.bestpub.com/books/new-book-titles/product/421-uhms-guidelines-for-hyperbaric-facility-operation-2nd-edition.html

 ABPM UHM Subspecialty maintaining certification requirements: https://www.theabpm.org/maintain-certification/